Fmr. Councilman Bradford remembers James Flurry

 “We created a bond.
 We had so much in common,” said Bradford as a smile stretched across his face.

-Flurry died on Thursday after a long battle with cancer and other health aliments.
+Flurry died on Thursday after a long battle with cancer and other health ailments.

 “He became one of my best friends,” said Bradford.

-The two serving together on city council for years.
+The two served together on the city council for years.
 They had different political affiliations.
 Flurry a Republican.
 Bradford a Democrat.
 But Bradford says the two shared a common goal, bettering Shreveport.

 “[Flurry] was so genuine and fair in his understanding of this city,” said Bradford.
 “We voted on the same lines I’d say 98-percent of the time.”